Monthly Close Routine for Beauty Shop Owners: The 5 Tasks Every Month-End (From Paper Pain to 1 Hour)

 Day 1: Revenue reconciliation

-Pull every service record for the month: (a) how much cash the customer paid (including legacy debt repaid this month) → matches the shop's cash flow; (b) package-session consumption sessionValue recognized → matches the Option A "revenue follows cash" deferred recognition; (c) voucher consumption — **doesn't count toward revenue** but must be tracked for inventory. **Cloud approach**: dashboard one-click month filter, "this month's revenue" instantly displayed, every cell drill-down shows individual contributions. **Paper approach**: leaf through every receipt line by line, 3-4 hours.
+Pull every service record for the month: (a) how much cash the customer actually paid (including legacy debt repaid this month) → this is the real money in the till; (b) how many package sessions were used up and how much revenue to recognize for them → this is the Option A "revenue follows cash" idea, where revenue is counted when the money comes in; (c) how many vouchers were redeemed — doesn't count toward revenue, but the products going out still need to be logged in inventory.
+Cloud approach: a one-click month filter on the dashboard, "this month's revenue" shown instantly, and every number can be tapped open to see exactly which entries add up to it.
+Paper approach: leaf through every receipt line by line, 3-4 hours.

 Day 2: Payroll